UT Dallas Policy Navigator :: Policy for Reasonable Accommodations :: UTDBP3100 (v2)

 Complaint Procedures

-Any applicant, employee, or student who believes they have been denied a reasonable accommodation, was discriminated against based on disability, or was retaliated against due to an accommodation request may submit a complaint or seek the guidance of the ADA Coordinator, in the Office of Institutional Compliance, Equity and Title IX Initiatives.
+Any applicant, employee, or student who believes they have been denied a reasonable accommodation, was discriminated against based on disability, or was retaliated against due to an accommodation request may submit a complaint or seek the guidance of the ADA Coordinator, in the Office of Institutional Compliance.
 Employees, job applicants, and students may also file complaints regarding religion or pregnancy accommodation requests.
 The Nondiscrimination policy link, including the complaint process, follows: http://policy.utdallas.edu/utdbp3090

 .